 - Sister Parties:

+Albania has been plagued for the last decade with political crisis which is characterized by blocking of the parliament by the opposition.
 After the parliamentary election of 2009, the Socialist Party (SP) refused to acknowledge the official results due to the alleged fraud by the ruling Democratic Party (DP).
 However, the Central Election Commission – that is internally divided among political lines – rejected the request from the SP to do a recount in some smaller regions.
-Consequently, the SP started a parliamentary boycott, and for nearly two years the Socialist were on and off boycotting the parliament as a protest against the election result.
-The Socialist Movement for integration (LSI) joined the DP led coalition but withdrew in April 2013, a month ahead of the June 2013 elections, to join the Socialist coalition.
-The local elections on May 8 2011, could have broken the political deadlock, if the elections would take place smoothly.
-However, when the preliminary results showed that the SP received the highest number of votes in most municipalities, the race for the votes in Tirana became crucial.
-The preliminary results showed SP leader Edi Rama as the winner in Tirana, but after a controversial recount of lost ballots, the Democratic candidate Lulzim Basha was named as the winner of the local elections.
+Consequently, the SP started a parliamentary boycott, and for nearly two years the Socialist Party was on and off boycotting the parliament as a protest against the election result.
+The local elections on 8 May 2011 could have broken the political deadlock, if the elections had taken place smoothly.
+Although the SP won in most municipalities, it lost in the capital Tirana after a controversial recount of the votes.

-The Socialist Party started again a parliamentary boycott, but in September 2011 the SP decided to return to parliament because the party did not want to block the European integration process of Albania.
-The SP is needed in parliament for a two-thirds majority that the Albanian Constitution demands for several important judicial reforms.
-Socialist leader Edi Rama declared that he does not wish to block the entry of the country into the EU.
-Holding elections in accordance to democratic standards is seen by many observers as crucial to the country’s EU accession hopes.
-Most elections that Albania has held since 1991 have failed to meet international OSCE election standards, which is a stumbling block on the country’s road to EU integration.
+The Socialist Party started a parliamentary boycott again, but in September 2011 the SP decided to return to parliament because the party did not want to block the European integration process of Albania.
+The SP is needed in parliament for a two-thirds majority that the Albanian constitution demands for several important judicial reforms.
+Socialist leader Edi Rama declared that he does not wish to block the entry of the country into the EU

 Gender and minority political participation